-Notes:
+Notes: Please also refer to Table 1 Categorisation of Corrective/Fault Maintenance Tasks.

-Please also refer to Table 1 Categorisation of Corrective/Fault Maintenance Tasks.
+Dependant on location and access arrangements.

-- Dependant on location and access arrangements. - (It should be noted that for forced outages to facilitate remedial works on underground cables, whilst EirGrid and ESB Networks will attempt to keep impact on system operation and customers to a minimum, the carrying out of such works are generally subject to agreement of road opening licences with the appropriate local authority). - Dependant on age of asset (older > more frequent). - Asset specific as defined by Maintenance Policy. - An increasing number of bays on the transmission system are fitted with duplicate numerical protection relays.
-These relays are equipped with self-monitoring functions and as a result, protection maintenance intervals can be and have been extended to five (5) years. - N/S Non-standard duration.
+(It should be noted that for forced outages to facilitate remedial works on underground cables, whilst EirGrid and ESB Networks will attempt to keep impact on system operation and customers to a minimum, the carrying out of such works are generally subject to agreement of road opening licences with the appropriate local authority).

+- Dependant on age of asset (older > more frequent). - Asset specific as defined by Maintenance Policy. - An increasing number of bays on the transmission system are fitted with duplicate numerical protection relays.
+These relays are equipped with self-monitoring functions and as a result, protection maintenance intervals can be and have been extended to five (5) years. - This one day of interface testing is in addition to the routine protection maintenance testing. - N/S Non-standard duration.
 For specific details please refer to the annual outage programme.